Join a Cluster and Rebalance

 Note also, however, that a node cannot join itself to a cluster if the node has already been provisioned (that is, has had Full Administrator username and password defined, and may also have had services and memory quotas defined).
 If the node has been provisioned, the cluster must add the node.

-The examples in the subsections below show how the same uninitialized and unprovisioned node joins itself to the same existing cluster, using the UI, the UI, and the REST API respectively.
-No node-join is supported by the CLI.
+The examples in the subsections below show how the same uninitialized and unprovisioned node joins itself to the same existing cluster, using the UI and the REST API respectively.
+Node-join is not supported by the CLI.

 The examples assume: